Huegoxaga/notes/python/standard-library.md

 - `c.clear()` reset counter
 - `counter1 == counter2` check equality, it returns true when all counts for each key are identical
 - `counter1 <= counter2` check inclusion, it returns true when every count of `counter1` is less or equal than `counter2` for each key
-- `counter1 & counter 2` return the min count for each key
+- `counter1 & counter 2` return the common count (intersection) between two counters
-- `counter1 | counter 2` return the max count for each key
+- `counter1 | counter 2` return the total count (union) between two counters

 ## Queue